merliot/hub/README.md

 #### Environment Variables

-:white_check_mark: $PORT=8000.
+`PORT=8000`.
 The hub listens on port :8000.

-:white_check_mark: $WS_SCHEME=wss://.
+`WS_SCHEME=wss://`.
 This uses the secure websocket scheme to connect to the hub.

 (See additional [environment variables](#environment-variables)).